 Bruxism is often referred to as “teeth grinding” and affects millions of people.
 Teeth grinding is an unconscious neuromuscular activity that most people do not realize they are doing.
 They grind their teeth in their sleep or even unconsciously while they are awake.
 Approximately 10-15% of Americans moderately to severely grind their teeth.
 Dr. Ed Lazer can easily diagnose teeth grinding through a simple visual examination at his Owings Mills, MD dentist office.

 Causes of Teeth Grinding

 Teeth grinding is most commonly caused by stress.
 Stress can either be from environmental sources and/or stress in the occlusal system.
 When the teeth, jaw joints and muscles aren’t working in harmony, it creates tension which leads to facial pain, headaches, teeth grinding and other problems.
-There are several different reasons people grind their teeth:
+Other reasons people may grind their teeth include:

 - Sleep disorders

 - May be associated with alcohol or tobacco use